-Despite immediate financial pressures, our research suggests that energy and industrials companies will likely continue to prioritize moving to cleaner energy sources in the longer term.
+Despite immediate financial pressures, our research suggests that energy and industrials companies will likely continue to prioritise moving to cleaner energy sources in the longer term.

-THE energy transition is the transition from hydrocarbon dependence across the economy toward greater reliance on cleaner energy sources.
-Considerable progress has already been made in the transition to a low-carbon energy future due to economic factors, societal pressure, and new technologies.
-This report examines progress to date in the energy transition, the decisions management teams in the energy and industrial sectors are facing, and how the current economic downturn and potential low-energy-price environment could affect the transition’s future trajectory.
+THE energy transition is the transition from hydrocarbon dependence across the economy towards greater reliance on cleaner energy sources.
+Considerable progress has already been made in the transition to a low-carbon energy future due to economic factors, societal pressure and new technologies.
+This report examines progress to date in the energy transition, the decisions management teams in the energy and industrial sectors are facing and how the current economic downturn and potential low-energy-price environment could affect the transition’s future trajectory.

 Progress in energy transition can be measured across six channels.
 Company executives—and their shareholders and customers—are engineering change along these six channels: